 Maintaining good dental hygiene is crucial for overall health.
 Unfortunately, a significant number of individuals fail to recognize this, resulting in up to 25% of adults not brushing their teeth twice daily and one-third of Americans neglecting to floss.
 Insufficient dental care and hygiene significantly increase the risk of the following conditions:

 Determining the correct brushing procedure and identifying the most suitable brush for your needs will contribute to your overall well-being.

 Proper and adequate teeth cleaning involves several factors beyond simple brushing.
 Here are some of those factors:

 2. Brush your teeth at a 45-degree angle.

-3. Brush your teeth and gums for 2-minutes.
+3. Brush your teeth for a full 2 minutes.

 7. Don’t just brush.

 Properly performing tooth brushing is crucial for its effectiveness.
 Familiarity with recommended techniques aids in preventing undesirable dental problems.
 When this information is coupled with selecting the appropriate toothbrush, it can prevent a lifetime of health complications.

 Electric Toothbrush Pros